DEEMOALICE/SynConNet/README.md

 # SynConNet
 Related code for "High-resolution human contact networks in thirteen countries for infectious disease transmission"

-## 1. Install SynthPops
+## 1. Requirments
+Python 3.6 64-bit and more.
+(Note: Python 2 is not supported.)
-We recommend installing [SynthPops](https://github.com/synthpops/synthpops) before running the code to support the generation of contact networks.
+We recommend installing [SynthPops](https://github.com/synthpops/synthpops)(Latest versions (1.10.x)) before running the code to support the generation of contact networks.
 Please follow the instructions in the repository for installation.

 ## 2. Replace Files
 After installing SynthPops, copy the JSON files from the `location` directory into the `synthpops/data` directory.
 Then, replace the existing `defaults.py` in the `synthpops/` root directory with the provided version.